pubky/pkdns/README.md

 ### Verify pkdns is working

-#### Pkarr Domains
+#### PKDNS Domains
-Verify the server resolves pkarr domains.
+Verify the server resolves pkdns domains.
 Replace `PKDNS_SERVER_IP` with your pkdns server IP address.

 ```bash
 nslookup 7fmjpcuuzf54hw18bsgi3zihzyh4awseeuq5tmojefaezjbd64cy PKDNS_SERVER_IP
 ```

-> *Troubleshooting* If this does not work then the pkdns server is likely not running.
+> *Troubleshooting* If this does not work then the pkdns server is likely not running or misconfigured.

 #### ICANN Domains